zama-ai/concrete-ml/use_case_examples/mnist/README.md

 # MNIST With FHE

-The `mnist_in_fhe.ipynb` notebook shows how to use Concrete-ML to train a custom neural network on the MNIST data-set.
+The `mnist_in_fhe.ipynb` notebook shows how to use Concrete ML to train a custom neural network on the MNIST data-set.

 ## Installation